 Zarathustra's teachings: the Gâthâs

 The Avesta is the holy book of the adherents of Zarathustra, the Zoroastrians or - as they call themselves today - Parsis.
 The Avesta was codified c.600 CE, but this library of sacred texts contains older material, such as the Gâthâs.
 These hymns were perhaps written in the fourteenth or thirteenth century BCE, almost two millennia before the codification of the Avesta, and most scholars think that they were composed by the prophet Zarathustra himself.
-(It must be stressed that the date in the third quarter of the second millenium is uncertain; a date in c.600 BCE can also be defended.)

 In a vision (more...), Zarathustra was ordered by a spirit named Good Thought to start preaching against the bloody sacrifices of the traditional Iranian cults and to give aid to the poor.
 Gradually, the prophet began to understand that Good Thought had been sent by the supreme god Ahuramazda, a name that can be translated as Wise Lord.
 Zarathustra sometimes addresses his god as Ahura, lord, and as Mazda, wisdom.